Equijubus

 Description

-An “Intermediate Existence” Standing in the Evolutionary Gap
+An “Intermediate Form” Bridging the Evolutionary Gap

 Based on these features, there is no doubt that Equijubus belongs to the hadrosaur lineage.